-Because of the 20 plus school districts in Tarrant County alone, parents will need to call the school their kids will be attending and inquire about registration requirements.
+Because of the 60-plus school districts in the local area, parents will need to call the school their kids will be attending and inquire about registration requirements.
 In special cases, orders may be required as well.
 With regard to special education requirements, please inquire from the schools as the various districts have various requirements.
-If any issues with regard to enrollment arise, please call or contact, immediately, the Installation School Liaison Officer for immediate assistance.
+If any issues with regard to enrollment arise, please call or contact, immediately, the installation School Liaison for immediate assistance.
 We will assist all military and civilians alike.

-The School Liaison Officer (SLO) serves as the communications link between military families with school-aged children, the command, and local school districts.
-As the “point person” for educational issues, the SLO is here to assist military families in addressing school-related issues.
+The School Liaison serves as the communications link between military families with school-aged children, the command, and local school districts.
+As the “point person” for educational issues, the School Liaison is here to assist military families in addressing school-related issues.